On graded presentations of Hecke algebras and their generalizations

-Choose $\mathscr{O}=\{B_s=\{s,2s,3s,\dots, ns\}\}$ for $s$ some real number with $s\gg |g|$.
+Choose $\wellsep=\{B_s=\{s,2s,3s,\dots, ns\}\}$ for $s$ some real number with $s\gg |g|$.
 For every type O diagram on $n$ strands, we can choose an isotopy representative such that the endpoints of the diagram are precisely $B_s$ at both $y=0$ and $y=1$.
 Furthermore, we can choose this representative so that if we think of it as a type W diagram and add ghosts, no strand is between a crossing of strands and the corresponding ghost crossing.
-Obviously we can do this for individual crossings, and any diagram can be factored into these. \begin{theorem} This embedding induces an isomorphism between the WAHA $\waha_{\mathscr{O}}$ and the honest affine Hecke algebra $\mH_h$: \begin{itemize} \item If $\ck <0$, this isomorphism sends a single crossing to $T_i+1$.
-That is, the diagrams satisfy the relations (\ref{Hecke-1}--\ref{Hecke-triple}). \item If $\ck>0$, this isomorphism sends a single crossing to $T_i-q$.
-That is, the diagrams satisfy the relations (\ref{qHecke-1}--\ref{qHecke-triple}). \end{itemize} The polynomial representation defined above is intertwined by this map with the polynomial representation of $\mH_n$ if $\ck <0$ and the signed polynomial representation if $\ck>0$. \end{theorem} This theorem shows that if we view type O diagrams as type W diagrams where $\kappa$ is sufficiently small that we cannot distinguish between a strand and its ghost\footnote{Perhaps this will be easier if you take off your glasses.}, then the relations (\ref{Hecke-1}--\ref{Hecke-triple}) will be consequences of (\ref{nilHecke-2}--\ref{eq:triple-point-2}). \begin{proof} We'll consider the case where $\ck <0$.
+Obviously we can do this for individual crossings, and any diagram can be factored into these. \begin{theorem} This embedding induces an isomorphism between the WAHA $\waha_{\wellsep}(\pq)$ and the honest affine Hecke algebra $\gls{mH}(\pq)$: \begin{itemize} \item If $\ck <0$, this isomorphism sends a single crossing to $T_i+1$.
+That is, the diagrams satisfy the local relations (\ref{Hecke-1}--\ref{Hecke-triple}). \item If $\ck>0$, this isomorphism sends a single crossing to $T_i-q$.
+That is, the diagrams satisfy the local relations (\ref{qHecke-1}--\ref{qHecke-triple}). \end{itemize} The polynomial representation defined above is intertwined by this map with the polynomial representation of $\gls{mH}(\pq)$ if $\ck <0$ and the signed polynomial representation if $\ck>0$. \end{theorem} This theorem shows that if we view type O diagrams as type W diagrams where $|\ck|$ is sufficiently small that we cannot distinguish between a strand and its ghost\footnote{Perhaps this will be easier if you take off your glasses.}, then the local relations (\ref{Hecke-1}--\ref{Hecke-triple}) will be consequences of (\ref{nilHecke-2}--\ref{eq:triple-point-2}). \begin{proof} We'll consider the case where $\ck <0$.
 We have that $T_i+1$ is sent to the diagram

 which sent by the polynomial representation of the type W affine Hecke algebra representation to $(Y_r-\pq Y_{r+1}) \circ \partial_r$.
 That is, we have $T_iF=-F^{s_r}+(1-\pq)Y_{r+1}\partial_r$.
-Since $\waha_{\mathscr{B}}$ acts faithfully on its polynomial representation, this shows that we have a map of the Hecke algebra to the WAHA; since the diagram $D_w$ and the polynomials in the squares are in the image of this map, the map is surjective.
-Since it becomes an isomorphism after extension of scalars to the fraction field of the squares, and both algebras are free modules over Laurent polynomials in the squares, it must also be injective.
+Since $\waha_{\mathscr{B}}(\pq)$ acts faithfully on its polynomial representation, this shows that we have a map of the Hecke algebra to the WAHA; the faithfulness of $\cP^-$ implies that this map is injective.
+Since the diagram $D_w$ and the polynomials in the squares are in the image of this map, the map is surjective.